You are here

 The CARE program involves four “phases” and can be completed in as little as two years.
 Progression through the phases is outcome driven and highly motivated participants complete the program more quickly that others.
 Participants who successfully complete all four phases are eligible for a 33% reduction in their term of supervised release.

-The CARE Team in Scranton is led by United States Circuit Judge Thomas Vanaskie, in Harrisburg the team is led by Judge Yvette Kane, and in Williamsport the team is led by United States Magistrate Judge William Arbuckle.
+The CARE Team in Scranton is led by Chief United States Magistrate Judge Karoline Mehalchick, in Harrisburg the team is led by Judge Yvette Kane, and in Williamsport the team is led by United States Magistrate Judge William Arbuckle.
+The CARE program is overseen by Supervisory Probation Officer Kevin Hogan.
 The monthly sessions normally occur on Tuesday or Wednesday night and last approximately 60 minutes.
 Family members of the participants are encouraged to attend.